 Is there approval or certification of this product’s effectiveness?

-Yes, the A.I.R Solo is FDA Registered and is 3rd party tested by an accredited lab.
+Yes, the A.I.R Solo is 3rd party tested for efficacy by an accredited lab with 99.99% germicidal reduction .
 Effective protection is important, and we understand that new methods need to be proven for your peace-of-mind.
 In addition to our extensive testing, we are also working to exceed safety benchmarks and demonstrate overall effectiveness.
 For a list of certifications and testing results, please visit our Certifications page.